Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog

 To demonstrate the usefulness of the custom data acquisition system, it was used to test a previously-characterized binary shift register \cite{foster_superconducting_2023}.
 The shift register is constructed from superconducting loops that store persistent currents to encode digital states.
 Nanocryotrons act as switches to transfer the state between adjacent loops upon the application of a two-phase clock.\footnote{ The clock signal is a train of pulses, which can be generated with dedicated function or pulse generators.
 However, characterization of some superconducting nanowire circuits requires generation of more complex waveforms \cite{butters_digital_2022} that can only be generated with an arbitrary waveform generator. } When there is a circulating current present in one of the loops, the sum of the circulating current and applied clock pulse exceed the critical current density in the nanocryotron channel constriction.
 This causes the nanocryotron to become resistive, pushing the applied clock pulse into the next loop.
 The resistive channel causes a voltage to develop, which can be measured to deduce the transition of state within the circuit (since directly measuring the circulating current would be impractical).
 Figure \ref{fig:experiment}a shows scanning electron micrographs of the shift register and a nanocryotron.

 Figure \ref{fig:experiment}b shows an electrical diagram of the experimental setup used to evaluate the performance of the data acquisition system on a shift register with two superconducting loops.
 The shift register chip was glued and wirebonded to a \gls{pcb}.
 Surface-mount resistors were used to approximate current sources for the clocks and input and were soldered to the \gls{pcb} which was cooled to \ensuremath{{4.2}\,\mathrm{K}} using an RF probe \cite{butters_digital_2022} loaded in a liquid helium dewar.
-The voltages across the output nTron (out), shift nTron (shunt$_2$), and input nTron (shunt$_1$) were monitored.
-For measurements with the \gls{cots} system, two external LNA-2500 amplifiers from RF-Bay (\ensuremath{{\approx50}\,\mathrm{dB}} gain total) were used to amplify each output of the shift register (six LNAs required in total) before digitization.
+The voltages across the output nanocryotron (out), shift nanocryotron (shunt$_2$), and input nanocryotron (shunt$_1$) were monitored.
+For measurements with the \gls{cots} system from Keysight, two external LNA-2500 amplifiers from RF-Bay (\ensuremath{{\approx50}\,\mathrm{dB}} gain total) were used to amplify each output of the shift register (six LNAs required in total) before digitization.